Special values of $K$-theoretic Schur $P$- and $Q$-functions: Abstract

 \section{Abstract}

-We provide special values of $K$-theoretic Schur $P$- and $Q$-functions.
-Using these special values, we show the odd property of the number of shifted set-valued tableaux.
-Additionally, we generalize these special values to skew cases.
-Based on these special values, we demonstrate the odd property of the number of shifted skew set-valued tableaux and that they form pairs.
+We provide the special values of the skew version of the $K$-theoretic Schur $P$- and $Q$-functions.
+Using these special values, we show an oddness property of the number of shifted set-valued skew tableaux.
+Additionally, we generalize these special values to another skew case.
+Based on these special values, we give pairs among certain shifted set-valued skew tableaux.

 {\fnsymbol{footnote}} \footnote[0]{MSC 2020: 05E05, 05A17, 11P81.} \footnote[0]{ Keywords: shifted set-valued tableau, $K$-theoretic Schur $P$- and $Q$-functions, Grothendieck polynomial.} {\arabic{footnote}}